staging-951d-madcitymultimedia/postman-docs/src/pages/docs/collections/collections-overview.md

 ## Get started using collections

-To learn more about the format, see the [Postman Collection Format documentation](https://learning.postman.com/collection-format/).
+To learn more about the collection format, see the [Postman Collection Format documentation](https://learning.postman.com/collection-format/).

 If you're getting started with collections for the first time, learn how to [Create your first collection](/docs/getting-started/first-steps/creating-the-first-collection/).